embroidery-space/xsp-specs/ursa/oxs.md

 - `y1`: number.
 - `y2`: number.
 - `palindex`: integer.
-- `objecttype`: string - Defines the type of a back stitch.
+- `objecttype`: string - Specifies the type of a back stitch.

   The known values are: